An Anti-Tip Bracket is one of the many items a home inspector looks for during a home inspection. In the state of Arizona, it is

 No, they do not.

-A home inspection report should have the report summary read first.
-Once completed, the entire home inspection report should be read.
+A home inspection report should begin with a report summary.
+You should then read the entire home inspection report.
 Make notes regarding the findings of the home inspection.
 If there are any questions with the report, please feel free to contact the home inspector to answer those questions.